-SC is absent from school and is recovering from medical procedures.
+Sally Critchley is still off and is recovering from her medical procedures.
 Most likely she will be back after Christmas.
-GS is on a fixed-term contract until her return.
+Gemma Stephens is on a fixed term contract until her return and this is covered by insurance which is why the budget is skewed.

 We are still looking to recruit an additional support staff member for around 15 hours.
-This is to support a child who has struggled with the transition from EYFS and in time we are confident that we will have an EHCP but we cannot wait.
+The child has struggled with the transition from EYFS and in time we are confident that we will have an EHCP but we cannot wait.
+This is the child flagged in the H & S incident regarding an escape through wraparound.